“My benefit payment rate including disability premiums will be protected if I have to claim universal credit”

-Tip: If you have lost out after naturally migrating to universal credit you currently can only challenge the decision by taking individual legal action, for example as has happened with the successful challenge in the case of R (TP and AR) v SSWP and the pending case of R (TD, AD and IM) v SSWP.
-However, if you had a severe disability premium included in your legacy benefits at the point that you naturally migrated to universal credit, proposed new rules will provide for payment of compensation for losses from the point when you moved to universal credit.
+Tip: If you have lost out after naturally migrating to universal credit you can currently only challenge the decision by taking individual legal action, for example as has happened with the successful challenge in the case of R (TP and AR) v SSWP and the pending case of R (TD, AD and IM) v SSWP.

-The government is planning to start selecting people to move from their legacy benefits to universal credit (known as ‘managed migration’) at some point in 2019.
-Work and Pensions Secretary Esther McVey has said the process will be tested on a small number of claimants for around a year, with roll-out then increasing from 2020.
+The government is planning to start selecting people to move from their legacy benefits to universal credit (known as ‘managed migration’) from July 2019.
+However, Work and Pensions Secretary Esther McVey said on 5 November 2018 that the process will be tested for a year from July 2019 on around 10,000 claimants, before numbers increase from 2020.

 The proposed scheme includes payment of an extra amount of transitional protection, in the form of a transitional element, to make up any shortfall between what a claimant was receiving from their legacy benefits and what they would receive from universal credit at the point of change.
 However, the amount of translational protection will be eroded over time as universal credit rates gradually increase each year, or by certain changes in circumstance.

-Warning: current proposals for managed migration say that if you don't comply with the requirement to claim universal credit within the time limits set by the DWP, you will lose the right to transitional protection.
+Warning: current proposals for managed migration say that if you don't comply with the requirement to claim universal credit by your personal 'final deadline day' set by the DWP, you will lose the right to transitional protection.
 Seek advice if you think you will have problems claiming or have not been able to meet the claim requirements.

-Consultation on Moving claimants to Universal Credit from other working age benefits from gov.uk includes detailed current proposals for transitional protection.
+Draft Universal Credit (Managed Migration) Regulations 2018: SSAC report and government statement from gov.uk includes detailed current proposals for transitional protection.